 Sunscreen protects the skin from harmful UV rays.
 Many sunscreen formulas are not suitable for sensitive skin types and may clog pores and cause breakouts.

-Wearing sunscreen of SPF 15 or higher daily can reduce a person’s risk of developing squamous cell carcinoma by 40%.
-People who wear sunscreen daily show fewer visible signs of aging on the skin than those who do not.
+Wearing sunscreen of SPF 15 or higher daily can reduce a person’s risk of developing squamous cell carcinoma by

-People with sensitive skin should opt for mineral-based sunscreen products.
-Other labeling to look out for includes:
+People with sensitive skin should opt for

 - non-comedogenic (does not clog pores)

 - for dry skin